 Joe vs. the Golf Course

 Carollo’s issues were twofold, and neither were directed specifically at Fútbol Miami MLS.
 First, Carollo seemed to allege that the current operators of Melreese Golf Course, Delucca Enterprises Inc., were not being upfront with the commission about the types of businesses run from the golf course.
 Carollo cited 10 profit or nonprofit entities that list the golf course’s address as their place of operation.
+Now you can play golf at your house with the latest golf simulators, this allow you to practice and play a virtual round of golf on courses 24/7, in the comfort of your home, regardless of what the weather is doing outside.

 “I’m going to tell you my main responsibility are to those kids in the City of Miami, Little Havana, in Allapattah, in Overtown, in Liberty City, in Wynwood, in Flagami, in Little Haiti,” Carollo said, “that don’t have any of these benefits and don’t have no Charlies [Charlie DeLucca operates the Melreese Golf Course] putting them in orange shirts and parading them around.”